IBTS Centre Amsterdam has three key reseach areas:

 Together with the Baptist Union of the Netherlands, the Dutch Baptist Seminary and the office of the European Baptist Federation the Centre in Amsterdam forms a community known as the Baptist House sharing facilities, resources and opportunities for worship and learning.

-A multicultural learning community
+A multicultural research and learning community

 The Centre promotes an academic culture through the programme of intensive weeks of study, the unique annual research colloquium, annual named lecture series, academic events and publications, the hosting of students, scholars and sabbaticals.